aestrad7/Tecnical_test_RAG_LK_2024/README.md

 1. ###### Business case:

-   1. The problem is the loss of time in reviewing documentation, consulting simple questions about specific tools
+   1. The problem is the waste of time to review a large amount of documentation looking for the answer to simple questions about specific tools.
    2. A tool is proposed that can **centralize the information and in a fluid and dynamic way answer questions about the documentation, adapting to the context that was posed**.
 As a business case, the KPIs that are proposed would revolve around the number of uses per individual, the ratio of correct answers and user feedback.

 2. ###### Retrieval-Augmented Generation: